 Assists the Squire and takes some responsibility for the organisation of the Team.
 Would normally be expected to deputise for the Squire in that officer's absence absence.
 Up to four Members may share the role of Deputy Squire.
 Must be a Dance Member.

 Shares responsibility for organising the practice meetings and teaching.
 Deputises for the Dance Teacher in that officer's absence.
 Must be a Dance Member.

 Maintains accounts for all income and expenditure of the Team, and ensures these are presented at the AGM.
-Maintains bank, building society and cheque book accounts and holds the petty cash.
+Maintains bank and savings accounts and holds the petty cash.
 Collects subscriptions and tour/booking fees and is responsible for payment of any expenses.
 Liaises with the Secretary to ensure insurance subscriptions are paid.
-Is responsible for paying the letting charge for the practice hall.
+Liaises with the Squire on practice dates, then organises the hire and payment of the practice hall.
 Has the responsibility for discussing and collecting arrears of any payments with Members.